What is the best age to start learning music?

 What qualifications do Dolce tutors hold?

 Dolce tutors are well trained professional musicians.
 All our tutors hold either a music degree, diploma of education degree or a minimum of diploma practical level on the music instrument.
-For your piece of mind all our tutors have a current Working With Children Check in which a legal requirement from the NSW Office of the Children Guardian.
+For your peace of mind all our tutors have a current Working With Children Check in which a legal requirement from the NSW Office of the Children Guardian.
 You may click the following for our tutors' biographies.

 What is beneficial from learning music?